1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 4.7 The remit for each sub-committee will be set by the Council.

-4.8 All voting Council members must be members of the Club.
+4.8 All Council members must be Ordinary Members of the Club.

 4.9 No Council member can be a relative, business partner, or person acting under the direction of anyone associated with the Club who receives emoluments based on the turnover of any aspect of Club activity.